-What is Skin Redness?
+What is Skin Redness Symptom?

 There are plenty of things that can cause the skin to turn red or irritated, from sunburn to an allergic reaction.
 It may be because extra blood rushes to the surface of the skin to fight irritants and promote healing.
 Your skin may also become red from exertion, such as after a strenuous exercise session.
-It's not necessarily a cause for concern, but it can distract and uncomfortable with skin redness.
+It's not necessarily a cause for concern, but it can be distracting and uncomfortable with skin redness.
 Other signs may also follow it.
 It will help you treat your skin and avoid it from happening again by figuring out the root cause.
-An itchy red rash that forms when the skin comes in direct contact with an irritant or allergen.

 When the rash is caused by an irritating substance, such as strong soap or bleach, it is called irritant contact dermatitis.
 When it is caused by an allergen, such as nickel in jewelry or poison ivy, it is called allergic contact dermatitis.